-The district has implemented guidance for the presentation and disclosures of Subscription-Based Information Technology Arrangements (SBITA), as required by the School District Accounting Manual.
+For the year ended August 31, 2023, the district implemented guidance for the presentation and disclosures of Subscription-Based Information Technology Arrangements (SBITA), as required by the School District Accounting Manual.
 These changes were in response to the provisions of GASB Statement No. 96.

-The District implemented the changes to the School District Accounting Manual with no significant impact on financial reporting.
+The District implemented the changes with no significant impact on financial reporting.